Cursor Rules Explained: .cursor/rules and .cursorrules (2026)

 Cursor rules are version-controlled instructions that shape how the Agent edits your code.
-Here is how to scope them so they help instead of getting in the way.
+Here is the current .mdc format, how it differs from the old .cursorrules file, and ready-to-use rules for common stacks.

 Cursor rules are .mdc files that live in your repo and steer the Agent's behavior.
 Unlike a setting buried in the app, they are version-controlled, reviewable, and shared with your whole team.
 The official Rules docs define the full frontmatter spec.